cloudexplain/openbrain/README.md

 # SecondBrain - Collaborative AI Assistant with RAG

 A modern, production-ready chat interface for AI assistance with document ingestion and RAG (Retrieval Augmented Generation) capabilities.
-Built with SvelteKit frontend and FastAPI backend using Microsoft Azure OpenAI.
+Built with SvelteKit frontend and FastAPI backend supporting both **Azure OpenAI** and **local Ollama models**.

 ## 🚀 Current Status